protocol/web3-dev-team/proposals/bot-controllers.md

 For most use cases of these bots, we don't just want to invoke them manually on the command line.
 Instead, we need a higher-level orchestration system that will carry out a series of storage and retrieval attempts to generate the data we want for that use case.

-One such orchestrator will be the one for deal success testing.
-This PR covers only that orchestrator.
-Future orchestrators (in future PRs) will include those for reputation systems, scraping data from other sources and storing it in Filecoin, etc.
+One such controller will be the one for deal success testing.
+This PR covers only that controller.
+Future controllers (in future PRs) will include those for reputation systems, scraping data from other sources and storing it in Filecoin, etc.

-The desired state of the world after building this deal success orchestrator is:
+The desired state of the world after building this deal success controller is:

  - We will have a long-running daemon program that repeatedly attempts storage and retrieval deals on mainnet
  - This collection of results from many storage and retrieval deals will get aggregated into the log aggregator that the bots output to.